On the Computational Complexity of Multi-Agent Pathfinding on Directed Graphs: Upper Bounds for diMAPF

 \section{Upper Bounds for {\em diMAPF}}

 While the result of the previous section demonstrates that diMAPF is more difficult than MAPF (provided $NP\neq P$), it leaves open how much more difficulty is introduced by moving from undirected to directed graphs.
-Although one might suspect that diMAPF is just NP-complete, this is by now way obvious.
+Although one might suspect that diMAPF is just NP-complete, this is by no way obvious.
 The main obstacle in proving this is the fact that the state space of the diMAPF problem is exponential.
-Nevertheless, it cannot be more complex than the propositional STRIPS planning problem \cite{bylander:ai-94}, which has a similar state space.
+Nevertheless, it cannot be more complex than the propositional STRIPS planning problem, which has a similar state space \cite{bylander:ai-94}.
+Indeed, the proof below uses exactly the arguments as Bylander's \shortcite[Theorem 3.1]{bylander:ai-94} PSPACE membership proof.

 \begin{proposition} The diMAPF problem is in PSPACE. \end{proposition}